Top 40+ ASP.NET MVC Interview Questions & Answers

 • Unlike Partial Views, View Components are invoked using a method call from within a view, allowing them to perform logic before rendering the output.

-34. Explain the concept of Areas in ASP.NET MVC and provide an example of how they can be implemented.
+34. What are Areas in ASP.NET MVC and how can they be implemented?

 Ans: